synshop/rtfm/docs/members/Equipment/Print and Office/Large Format Laminator.md

 If something more serious starts happening, the service manual is also [available](/members/Equipment/Print and Office/ultima_65-service-manual.pdf).
 Note that both of these manuals are for later-models of this laminator, so there may be some slight differences.

 ## Costs and Consumables
 The cost of lamination is $.20 per foot.

+!!! example
     Base this on the finished item-- if you are laminating a poster that is 2” wide and 3” tall, please donate $.60 to the shop; don’t worry about the 3-5 inches needed at the top and bottom of the object to feed it into the laminator.

 If you accidentally burn through more than a foot of film learning how to set up your job, please toss a coin to your witcher.

 ### Shop Provided
 [27" wide 1.5 mil thick GBC Laminating Film](https://www.amazon.com/gp/product/B0006BB7X2/) sold in packages of two 500' rolls (2 rolls are required) **without** the "EZ-Load" feature.
 Later models of this laminator have an "EZ-Load" system that is not compatible with this laminator.

 ### User Provided
 You provide the thing you want to laminate.
-Objects to be laminated should be semi-flexible and relatively smooth. **NO METAL EVER**
+Objects to be laminated should be semi-flexible and relatively smooth.

+!!! danger "NO METAL EVER"
+    Metal retains heat longer and hotter than intended for the rubber rollers of the machine.
+    This includes glitter, metallic ink, and metal sheets.

+!!! tip "Cold Laminator"
+    The shop has a cold laminator for prints that do have metallic elements.

 ## Functions
 The large format laminator is useful for laminating items that are larger than 8.5"x11", such as posters and maps.
 The laminator uses rolls of laminating film, which are melted onto the object to be laminated.